BDD and Calliope Pro

 A concise explanation of BDD from Wikipedia is:

-- In software engineering, behaviour-driven development (BDD) is an agile software development process that encourages collaboration among developers, quality assurance testers, and customer representatives in a software project.
-It encourages teams to use conversation and concrete examples to formalize a shared understanding of how the application should behave. (https://en.wikipedia.org/wiki/Behavior-driven_development)
+- “Behaviour-driven development (BDD) is an agile software development process that encourages collaboration among developers, quality assurance testers, and customer representatives in a software project,” according to Wikipedia’s entry on the matter.
+BDD promotes the use of concrete examples and conversations amongst the team members to document a shared understanding of how the application should behave.

 There are several good books on this subject: